 The Manitou Cliff Dwellings is the perfect day trip adventure to add to your bucket list or when planning a trip to visit Colorado Springs.

-And although these structures were not constructed by Native Americans, they are authentic.
+Although these structures were not constructed by Native Americans, they are authentic.

-They were created to preserve the history and lifestyle of this ancient civilization.
+The houses and dwellings were created to preserve the history and lifestyle of this ancient civilization.

 So, come and explore the Cliff Canyon area in Manitou Springs and enjoy a small peek back in time.